HCIILAB/MSDS/README.md

 ## Responsible Use

 MSDS is collected for handwriting identity verification.
 Specifically, the MSDS-ChS subset could be exploited in online/offline Chinese signature verification, and the MSDS-TDS subset is intended to be used in online/offline identity verification with Token Digit Strings.
 In addition, MSDS can be exploited in writer identification.

-## Maintenance

-Our dataset can be accessed through the aforementioned link.
-We will occasionally perform maintenance, such as providing data corrections and solving issues raised by developers.

 ## License